 It’s the stuff of urban legend.
 A deeply disturbing, ultra-low-budget version of Hansel and Gretel directed by horror legend Tim Burton airs on Disney Channel late one Halloween night, never to be seen again except on worn-out VHS tapes and, eventually, the internet.
-The only way it would ever be seen again would be if its young director somehow became one of the most famous filmmakers on earth — and what are the odds of that?
+The only way it would ever resurface would be if its young director somehow became one of the most famous filmmakers on earth — and what are the odds of that?

 Even without that context, it feels like an unreliable memory, perhaps of a dream.
 I’ve watched it twice now, and I’m still not sure what I’ve seen.
 And now, for the first time, we are bringing to you the full story of what happened on that fateful day.
 We are giving you all the evidence, based only on the secret testimonies of the miserable souls who survived this terrifying ordeal.

-It was, in fact, Burton’s first live action film, following his first completed animated short, Vincent, released the same year.
+It was, in fact, Burton’s first live-action film, following his first completed animated short, Vincent, released the same year.
 (Some sources list Hansel and Gretel’s release date as 1983, but you know what, ‘82’s our Year of the Month so that’s the date we’re going with.)
 It’s a strange glimpse into an unfiltered, DIY version of the Burton aesthetic, miles away from the sanitized, Disneyfied, Hot Topicized version.
 He says, “Everything, especially early on, was based on drawings,” and Hansel and Gretel is the closest adaptation of his scratchy, off-kilter artwork.
 Very pointedly, his credit says “Designed and directed by Tim Burton.”

 I normally don’t bother with movies I can only find in low-resolution – no matter how good the movie itself might be, I always feel like I could use the same time to watch another movie I can actually see, and that I should wait until I can watch the low-quality film in a format that won’t bias me against it.
 None of that applies to Hansel and Gretel.
 Because of that urban-legend quality, it somehow wouldn’t feel right to watch it without VHS tracking marks and mismatched, fuzzy colors.
 As you press play and see the rolling static obscure the credits, it’s hard not to feel like you’re watching the video from The Ring.